Why We Stopped Backpacking and Changed the Way We Slow Travel

 Getting Templed Out

 The problem with slow traveling in guest houses and hostels is that it never feels like a home, no matter how nice the accomodation may be.
 Having a home is exactly what we started missing.
 We wanted to be able to have a fridge full of groceries, our own couch to kick back on after a long day, and the sense of actually living in a home for an extended period of time.
-We had an urge to live a day to day life as a part of a society and not just as a visitor.
+We had the urge to live a day to day life as a part of a society and not just as a visitor.

 The excitement we had felt for the first few years of traveling the world on a shoestring was over.
 In Southeast Asia, they call it getting “templed out” because you can only see a certain amount of beautiful temples before they all start looking the same.
 It’s like being bit by the travel bug but in reverse.
 The worst part is that you can’t avoid it and we’re pretty sure you can get “churched out” in Europe.